fmalina/revisions-blocl/activism/privateislandwhybritain.md

 landlords, the risk of people being destitute.
 Beveridge had soup kitchens.
 We have food banks.

-The advent of the age of gentrification doesn’t preclude the advent of slumification, and nostalgia becomes prophecy.
+The advent of the age of gentrification doesn't preclude the advent of slumification, and nostalgia becomes prophecy.

  [\*](#ASIN:B00N77GTL2;LOC:1813)